erl987/personalfme/README.md

 # PersonalFME - Gateway linking analog radio selcalls to internet communication services

-*PersonalFME* is detecting selcalls ("Fünftonfolgen") within the analog radio network of the German emergency services ("BOS") and is forwarding them in various ways such as SMS, e-mail and via external program calls.
+*PersonalFME* is detecting selcalls ("Fünftonfolgen") within the analog radio network of the German emergency services ("BOS") and is forwarding them in various ways such as alarm message apps, e-mail and via external program calls.
 It requires an external radio receiver such as a radio device or a radio scanner that needs to be connected to the applied computer via a sound card.

 *PersonalFME* can even run on mini-computers such as RaspberryPi in continuous operation.